 Thomas Miles Richardson, jnr., RWS, "Glen Nevis, Invernesshire", signed and indistinctly dated 1856.
-Although the market has shunned these large dramatic works in the past decade, our last few auctions have found some surprising prices for Richardson. at 130cms wide for the image alone, you would need a big wall for this frame but once it's on there, what a picture.
+Although the demand for these large dramatic works has cooled in the past decade, our recent auctions have seen some surprising prices for Richardson.
+At over 150cms wide incuding the frame, you'd need a big wall, but once hung, wow...what a stunner!!!

 But is it worth a) £2000-3000 b) £4000-6000 c) £7000-10,000 or d) £10,000-13,000